Trapped Between Two Rocks at the End of the World

 When the house begins to shake again, Rachel ignores it.

 If you can fix what’s broken, the pain will abate.
 But how to fix her wings?
 Trapped in the cul-de-sac, Rachel can only use the materials immediately at her disposal.
-She paces between the living room and the dining room.
+She paces at a limp between the living room and the dining room, gentle with her wings, careful not to move them.
 How can I fix them?
 How can I fix them?

 There is no fixing this.